-The de Havilland Canada DHC-2 Beaver is a single-engined high-wing propeller-driven short takeoff and landing (STOL) aircraft developed and manufactured by de Havilland Canada.
+The de Havilland Canada DHC-2 Beaver is a singleengined high-wing propeller-driven short takeoff and landing (STOL) aircraft developed and manufactured by de Havilland Canada.
 It has been primarily operated as a bush plane and has been used for a wide variety of utility roles, such as cargo and passenger hauling, aerial application (crop dusting and aerial topdressing), and civil aviation duties.

-Shortly after the end of the Second World War, de Havilland Canada made the decision to orient itself towards civilian operators.
-Based upon feedback from pilots, the company decided that the envisioned aircraft should have excellent STOL performance, all-metal construction, and accommodate many features sought by the operators of bush planes.
+Shortly after the end of the Second World War, de Havilland Canada decided to orient itself towards civilian operators.
+Based on feedback from pilots, the company decided that the envisioned aircraft should have excellent STOL performance, all-metal construction, and accommodate many features sought by the operators of bush planes.
 On 16 August 1947, the maiden flight of the aircraft, which had received the designation DHC-2 Beaver, took place.
 In April 1948, the first production aircraft was delivered to the Ontario Department of Lands and Forests.
+A Royal New Zealand Air Force (RNZAF) Beaver played a supporting role in Sir Edmund Hillary's famous 1958 Commonwealth Trans-Antarctic Expedition to the South Pole.

 In addition to its use in civilian operations, the Beaver has been widely adopted by armed forces as a utility aircraft.
 The United States Army purchased several hundred aircraft; nine DHC-2s are still in service with the U.S. Air Force Auxiliary (Civil Air Patrol) for search and rescue.
-By 1967, in excess of 1,600 Beavers had been constructed prior to the closure of the original assembly line. ^[2] Various aircraft have been remanufactured and upgraded.
-Additionally, various proposals have been mooted to return the Beaver to production.
+By 1967, over 1,600 Beavers had been constructed prior to the closure of the original assembly line.[2]
+Various aircraft have been remanufactured and upgraded.
+Additionally, various proposals have been made to return the Beaver to production.